kjosib/sophie/docs/learn.rst

 		showturtle;
 		hideturtle;
 	esac;

-Currently that's done in the standard preamble.
-One day, it might become an import.
-Or not.
-We'll see.

 I'm not *currently* supporting filled areas, predefined shapes, multiple turtles, or other sophisticated extras.
 I might do some of those eventually, if there's demand.